 Take a street food tour

-Hoi An is famous for local specialities like white rose dumplings and chicken rice but what of the lesser known treats that populate this city?
+Hoi An is famous for local specialties like white rose dumplings and chicken rice but what of the lesser-known treats that populate this city?
 One tasty and adventurous way to find out is with a Street Food Tour, a gastronomic journey through the Old Town and beyond.
-Come hungry.
-Street food is also perfect for budget travel!

 Check out the Nipa Palms